danielbankhead/bronze/FUTURE.md

     - would be pretty cool - imagine the convenience of nesting a video_id into a comment_id

   - `examples/`
-    - add a few examples
+    - add a few examples, including a browser example